RonElkaslasi/projects/hyper_active_project/README.md

 2.sass install on your system.

-Download the project for the repository and run it.
+Download the project from the repository and run it.

 ## Contributing